MuhammadQuran17/isra36agent/README.md

 Make sure to fill in your credentials:

 1. Your OpenAI or OpenRouter API key
-2. Access to a local PostgreSQL database for test execution
+2. Access to a local PostgreSQL / (MySQL will be available in isra36 website) database for test execution

 You can view your generated tables using your preferred PostgreSQL GUI.
 We recommend **DBeaver**.
 Alternatively, you can activate the **“Deactivated DB Visualization”** nodes below.
 To use them, connect each to the most recent successful **Set** node and manually adjust the output.